Mgnite/Mg-sample/README.md

 ## About The Project

 This project distributes the Mg samples.
-To execute them, please download Mg from mg.mgnite.com
+To execute them, please download Mg from [the Mg site](https://mg.mgnite.com)

 ## Instruction